NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-ProcedureRequest-1/context.page.md

 <h5><ins>Guidance</ins></h5>

+#### For investigations

-A use-case for the `priority` element within GP Connect has not been defined.
+A use-case for the `context` element has not been defined.

+#### For diary entries

+A reference to the consultation from which the diary entry originates - that is, the consultation which the diary entry was created within.

 <h5><ins>Example</ins></h5>